Nicolab/crystal-dbx/guide/querying.md

 pp users

-# Closes all connections of this DB entry point and remove it.
+# Closes all connections of this DB connection pool and remove it.
 DBX.destroy("app")
 ```